kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 applications, toolsets, and human operators can easily discover clusters under management.

-By adopting this new inventory cluster API, consumers no longer need to concern themselves with the implementation details of various projects.
+By adopting this new ClusterProfile API, consumers no longer need to concern themselves with the implementation details of various projects.
 Instead, they can leverage a foundational API for multi-cluster management.
 Examples of consumers includes: